Fasting: Day 6

 In the past – Chasing food for an emotion

 In between objectively observing food, I got a chance to examine my feelings of nostalgia toward food.
-I feel that a large part of my past eating habits were never because of the food itself, but to chase down emotions I would get from eating them.
+I feel that a large part of my past eating habits was never because of the food itself, but for the emotions that I would get from eating them.

 For example, a part of me thought about veggie pizza complete with cheese and all.
 However, I know eating it doesn’t truly make me feel happy.
 I’ve done it lots of times in the past and the result was always the same.
 Looking at the picture makes me tempted, I get excited about eating it, I feel happy when eating, but after eating I never feel happy.
-The same thing applies for other food items – be it waffles, ice cream (non-raw, non-vegan), my mom/dad’s cooking, fries, sushi (again, non-raw and non-vegan version), chocolate shakes, wafers, cookies, pastries – pretty much any non-raw/non-vegan item.
+The same thing applies for other food items – be it waffles, ice cream, my mom/dad’s cooking, fries, sushi, chocolate shakes, wafers, cookies, pastries, or pretty much any food item.

 The thing is, I was never after the food.
 What I was after was the emotion the food would give me while eating it.
 It could be positive memories in the past when I ate it with friends or family.
 It could be positive memories at a particular stage of my life when I ate it in the past.
-It could be the supposed joy that eating the food brings, as always depicted in commercials, posters and TV shows.
+It could be the supposed joy that eating the food brings, as always depicted in commercials, posters, and TV shows.
 When I objectively explored each feeling of nostalgia, this same answer would emerge.
-Even as I explore the deepest side of me, I could feel a speck of nostalgia toward some meat items – not because I want to eat meat (I’ve absolutely no interest in eating meat ever since I turned vegetarian in Jan ’08), but because of past positive memories I had while having meat-based meals.
+Even as I explore the deepest side of me, I could feel a speck of nostalgia toward certain food items – not because I want to eat them, but because of past positive memories I had while having them.

 This was why I would eat so incessantly in the past, because food was never the answer.
 It was merely a proxy by which I could reconnect with the emotion, and because food itself wasn’t the source of the emotion, it led me to eat more of it just to chase down the emotion.
 And afterward, because I felt bad for eating something I didn’t even want to eat in the first place, I would eat more as a sort of self-punishment.
 And more, and more.
 It was an endless spiral.
 Food wasn’t a relief; it had become a prison.
 I felt that if I continued down that line, at some point I’d probably eat myself to death.